 The Future of Communications in Math

 Looking ahead, the role of communications in mathematics is only going to grow.
 As technology advances, so do the challenges we face.
-We’re seeing more AI, better data networks, and smarter algorithms, all of which rely on solid mathematical communication.
+We’re seeing more AI, better data networks, and smarter algorithms, all of which rely on reliable mathematical communication.

 Real-World Examples to Inspire